Stafford: Justice

-MoD Stafford
+MOD Stafford

-MoD Stafford is located on Beaconside.
+MOD Stafford is located on Beaconside.
 Originally RAF Stafford, the base was a non-flying Royal Air Force station.
-It was redesignated MoD Stafford in March 2006, an event marked by a fly-past and a flag-lowering ceremony.
-For many years the site employed civilians and military personnel, but it was handed over by the Royal Air Force under the current policy of defence strategy and streamlining.
-A small Tactical Supply Wing (TSW) still operates from the base, which now houses a Gurkha signals regiment and an RAF Regiment contingent alongside Tactical Supply Wing.
+It was redesignated MOD Stafford in March 2006, an event marked by a fly-past and a flag-lowering ceremony.
+For many years, the site employed civilians and military personnel, but it was handed over by the Royal Air Force under the current policy of defence strategy and streamlining.
+A small Tactical Supply Wing (TSW) still operates from the base, which now houses two Royal Signals units and an RAF Regiment contingent alongside Tactical Supply Wing.